TheOnly8Z/combine_evo/README.md

 Weapon/Grenade Model: NeoTokyo, ported by Kali (https://steamcommunity.com/sharedfiles/filedetails/?id=146626186) Weapon/Grenade Sound: Tactical Intervention

+## Specialists
+These Combine units have non-standard attack methods and are even more threatening than Elites.
+They are best deployed sparingly alongside standard units.

 ### Eastern Dispatch Elite
 Elite variant of the Eastern Dispatch units, deployed to command Eastern Dispatch soldiers or as individual squads.
 Their unique weapon makes them a menace both up close and at range, and their presence will make Eastern Dispatch squads more tactically aware.